plotly/plotly.py/doc/python/v4-migration.md

 #### New `row_heights` argument to replace `row_width`
 The legacy argument for specifying the relative height of subplot rows was called `row_width`.
 A new `row_heights` argument has been introduced for this purpose.

+!!! note

-> Note: Although it is not mentioned in the docstring for `plotly.subplots.make_subplots`, the legacy `row_width` argument, with the legacy behavior, is still available in version 4.
+    Although it is not mentioned in the docstring for `plotly.subplots.make_subplots`, the legacy `row_width` argument, with the legacy behavior, is still available in version 4.

 In addition to having a more consistent name, values specified to the new `row_heights` argument properly honor the `start_cell` argument.
 With the legacy `row_width` argument, the list of heights was always interpreted from the bottom row to the top row, even if `start_cell=="top-left"`.
 With the new `row_heights` argument, the list of heights is interpreted from top to bottom if `start_cell=="top-left"` and from bottom to top if `start_cell=="bottom-left"`.